zepto-lang/zepto/README.md

 206155688941388250484440597994042813512732765695774566001
 ```

-Please note that integers are promoted when they work together with floats:
+Please note that numerical types are promoted when they work together:

 ```
 zepto> (+ 1 1.5)
 2.5
 ```

-There are a few datatypes, namely integers, floats, strings, lists and
+There are a few datatypes, namely integers, floats, exact and imaginary numbers,
-vectors.
-Quoted expressions are supported, too.
+strings, lists and vectors.
+Quoted and quasi-quoted expressions are supported, too.

 If you need help with a specific primitive, invoke help on it like so: